-Frantically google searching for the perfect social media plan example?
+Frantically google searching for the perfect social media marketing plan example?

 Truth is, there’s no universal plan that will be appropriate for everyone.
 But if you keep reading this blog we’ll let you in on some great ideas for content that most people will be able to apply to their social media strategy.

 But first – why is a social media plan so important?

 Social media has given everyone the capacity to be their own expert marketer.
 Large corporate brands have generally always had a strong online presence, but the rise of the personal brand, social influencers, Instagram models and viral videos has shown just how possible it can be for individuals to make their mark online too.

 If your brand is looking to make an impact, then a social media plan is an incredibly important tool to have for a whole host of reasons.
 Having a plan will not only provide you with a clear direction, but it will allow you to understand your audience’s needs better.
 If you are measuring what works, what doesn’t, and communicating with your audience, you’ll notice an increased social media ROI.
 Additionally, without one, your company won’t have a consistent voice and if you don’t have clearly defined goals, your employees won’t know what to share or say either.

 A well defined social media plan should have lots of components to it, and a social media content calendar is an excellent way of keeping track of what to post and when.

 Here are some ideas you can use to form a social media plan example:

 Sharing is caring

 If you’re a business, why not share industry news?
 If you keep abreast of news and share it before your competitors, not only will you be better informed, but it’ll give your brand credibility and people will come to you first to see what’s going on in the industry.
 Ultimately, you could bring in more followers and get more shares or retweets.
 Win-win, no?